mkliegl/kaggle-Facebook-V/README.md

 validation slices was not for testing new ideas (for that I used a different, much smaller set).
 Rather, the purpose is as follows:

-(a) Monitor whether the convergence is stable over the 20 iterations.
+1. Monitor whether the convergence is stable over the 20 iterations.
    (Ideally, it should be monotonically increasing.
-At least, the score at pass 20 should be pretty close to the maximum score over all passes.)
+At least, the score
-(b) Empirically learn the probabilities of predictions 1..learn_K being
+    at pass 20 should be pretty close to the maximum score over all passes.)
-    correct in a given pass.
+2. Empirically learn the probabilities of predictions 1..learn_K being correct in a given pass.
 These are used to adjust the learn weights when learning from the actual test data.

 ## License